Best Tools for PostgreSQL String Manipulation to Buy in December 2025

 Procedural Programming with PostgreSQL PL/pgSQL: Design Complex Database-Centric Applications with PL/pgSQL

-- ECO-FRIENDLY CHOICE: GIVE BOOKS A SECOND LIFE!
+- ECO-FRIENDLY OPTION: GIVE BOOKS A SECOND LIFE AND SAVE TREES!

 PostgreSQL for Python Web Development with Flask: A Practical Guide to Building Database-Driven Web Applications